obyrnemj/obyrnemj.github.io/_posts/2019-09-05-sixth-post.md

 intro_image_ratio: is-9by16
 ---

-The dataset of underwater crack images can be found here: <p><a href="https://drive.google.com/file/d/16K3PyJpamMaF_R83Mxm9guKeuMRfvIY2/view?usp=sharing">Underwater cracks dataset</a></p>
+The dataset of underwater crack images can be found here: <a href="https://drive.google.com/file/d/16K3PyJpamMaF_R83Mxm9guKeuMRfvIY2/view?usp=sharing">Underwater cracks dataset</a>